 What Does a BSN Do?

-Below are some examples of nursing jobs that typically prefer a BSN:
+Below are some examples of nursing jobs, and their salaries, that typically prefer a BSN:

-- Charge Nurse: Nurses working in this leadership role oversee unit operations, monitor admissions and discharges, and oversee the activities of the nursing and support staff.
+- Charge Nurse: Nurses working in this leadership role oversee unit operations, monitor admission and discharges, and oversee the activities of the nursing and support staff.
 They also may be involved in direct care.
-While Payscale lists the national average income of a charge nurse at $72,999, big employers can pay charge nurses more.
-For example, charge nurses at the Veteran's Administration earn an average of $79,668 each year.
+While Payscale lists the national average income of a charge nurse at $70,740, big employers can pay charge nurses more.
+For example, charge nurses at the Veteran's Administration earn an average of $75,815 each year.

 - Military Nurse: Nurses who practice in a branch of the U.S. military treat service members and their families, monitoring wounds, prescribing medication and caring for them before, during and after surgery.
 In the interest of providing the best patient care and leadership, the U.S. Army, U.S. Navy and U.S. Air Force all require RNs to hold a bachelor's degree to practice as active-duty nurses.
 In addition, the Veteran's Administration (VA), the nation's largest employer of RNs, also requires a bachelor's degree as the minimum education requirement necessary to be promoted beyond an entry-level role, according to AACN.
 Depending on experience, military nurses can earn between $58,000 and $103,000, according to a Payscale salary survey conducted in 2018.